devKhairul/pun-time/README.md

 Welcome to Pun-Time!
 This app fetches jokes from an API and translates them into different languages.

+Built from the ground up using a robust CI/CD pipeline, this application exemplifies best practices in software development.
+At its core, it harnesses the power of React's latest features, including React Server Components, in addition to the newest Turbopack compiler to optimize performance and enhance user interactivity.
+The application's data management is handled by TanStack Query, ensuring efficient, seamless data synchronization and caching.
+This powerful library simplifies complex data fetching scenarios, reducing server load and improving overall application responsiveness.

+On the UI front, the project showcases a sleek, modern interface built with Tailwind CSS, providing a highly customizable and responsive design system.
+The UI is further enhanced by Lucide's crisp, scalable icons and the elegant, accessible components from shadcn/ui.
+To ensure a smooth user experience during data loading, the application employs React Skeleton, creating seamless loading states that maintain the app's visual structure and reduce perceived wait times.
+By strategically implementing React Server Components where appropriate, the application achieves an optimal balance between server-side rendering and client-side interactivity.
+This approach significantly improves initial page load times, enhances SEO, and provides a more responsive user interface.

+End-to-End (E2E) testing is rigorously implemented using Cypress, guaranteeing the application's reliability and functionality across various user scenarios.
+This comprehensive testing approach ensures a robust, bug-free experience for all users.

 ## Setup

 1. Clone the repository: